 Digging a Well in the Sand

 If you happened to notice our post from a couple of months ago, we bought a beachfront concession lot in North Nicaragua.
 To catch up on that dramatic story, click here.
-After finalizing the purchase, the next step was to … Continue reading
+After finalizing the purchase, the next step was to find water.
+The lot is located right on the beach, with an estuary that goes …

 Building a Bodega on the Ridge at Suenos – Part 2

 In part 2 of the bodega construction process the floor is poured and the roof is on.
-If you want to refresh your memory with the purpose of this building and our strategy for building it, click here to read the … Continue reading
+If you want to refresh your memory with the purpose of this building and our strategy for building it, click here to read the blog post of Part 1.
+This is what we came back to after being in …

 The New Living Fence on our Lot in Tierra Del Sueno

 We bought an awesome lot in the new eco-friendly community in Northern Nicaragua called Tierra Del Sueno and are starting to make some improvements.
-The first step was installing a fence around the perimeter so we can more clearly see … Continue reading
+The first step was installing a fence around the perimeter so we can more clearly see the lot the boundaries and also keep the horses and cows from munching on whatever …

 Steve and Danika Choose Their Lot

 Steven and Danika Thomas lived in Nicaragua for several years and invested in a large piece of property over-looking the bay they liked to surf.
-They formed the dream of one day building a home on the hilltop and being … Continue reading
+They formed the dream of one day building a home on the hilltop and being able to walk with their kids down to the beautiful beach below.
+When Danika's job …

 Windmills In Nicaragua